 \section{Introduction}

-Named Entity Recognition (NER) is a core task of information extraction which enables many downstream tasks such as question answering \cite{molla2006named, lee-etal-2020-answering}, machine translation \cite{babych2003improving, ugawa2018neural}, entity linking \cite{martins-etal-2019-joint}, and event extraction \cite{wadden2019entity}.
-In recent years, with a proliferation of pre-trained language models \cite{devlin2019bert, liu2019roberta, lee2020biobert}, the performance of benchmark datasets has reached a plateau.
+Named entity recognition (NER) is a core task in information extraction, that is essential for many downstream tasks such as question answering \cite{molla2006named,lee-etal-2020-answering}, machine translation \cite{babych2003improving,ugawa2018neural}, entity linking \cite{martins-etal-2019-joint}, and event extraction \cite{wadden2019entity}.
+In recent years, with the proliferation of pre-trained language models (PLMs) \cite{devlin2019bert,liu2019roberta,lee2020biobert}, the performance of NER datasets plateaued.

-Growing interests in the current performance raise several questions about generalization behavior such as: breaking down a holistic performance into fine-grained categories \cite{fu-etal-2020-interpretable, fu2020rethinking}, splitting benchmark datasets based on seen and unseen mentions \cite{lin2020rigourous}, and partitioning unseen mentions into synonym and concept in the biomedical domain \cite{kim2021your}.
-Furthermore, it has been proved that pre-trained language models have been highly overestimated by focusing on dataset biases to solve the particular benchmark datasets~\cite{jia2017adversarial, gururangan2018annotation, nie2020adversarial}.
+There are several ways to analyze a generalization behavior to see whether the PLMs are able to predict various unseen mentions, such as: breaking down a holistic performance into fine-grained categories \cite{fu-etal-2020-interpretable,fu2020rethinking}, splitting benchmark datasets based on seen and unseen mentions \cite{lin2020rigourous}, and partitioning unseen mentions into synonyms and concepts in the biomedical domain \cite{kim2021your}.
+In addition, it has been proven that PLMs tend to focus on dataset biases to solve particular benchmark datasets~\cite{jia2017adversarial,gururangan2018annotation,nie2020adversarial}.